iRon7/Log-Entry/README.md

 |`-Preserve <Int32>`   |Size to preserve.
 The default is 100Kb.
 To prevent log file truncating, set`-Preserve 0`.|
 |`-Divider <String>`   |Divider between sessions.
 The default is an empty line|

+**Note**

+Empty lines (with a zero length) can usually not be logged because spaces and tabs are attached to newlines to align the information with the rest of the contents.

 ----------
 End-Script